codewars/docs/content/languages/python/codewars-test/index.md

 Checks if the passed value is truthy.
 This function can be helpful when you test something which cannot be tested using other assertion functions.

-However, since this function's default failure message is not very helpful, **you're strongly advised to provide your own helpful message**.
+However, since this function's default failure message is not very helpful, **it's strongly advised to provide better, custom message**.

 Default message: _"Value is not what was expected"_.